hyunyuk/Project_3/README.md

 # Project_3

-In this project, we will focus on childcare providers based in New York.
-Where is childcare located in NY State and what types of childcare are available where?
+In this project, we focused on childcare providers based in New York.
+The New York government contained a dataset about childcare facilities around New York.
 2017 was the last publication of this data for NY State, so updated, dynamic information is needed.

 **State Level**